apache/incubator-teaclave/docs/build-system.md

 - `DOC`: Generate document with `cargo doc` during the compilation.
 Defaults to OFF.
 - `USE_PREBUILT_MESAPY`: Whether to use the prebuilt MesaPy for SGX library.
 If set to OFF, will build the library from the source code.
 Defaults to ON.
+- `EXECUTOR_BUILTIN`: Compile with the Builtin executor.
+Defaults to ON.
+- `EXECUTOR_MESAPY`: Compile with the MesaPy executor.
+Defaults to ON.
+- `EXECUTOR_WAMR`: Compile with the WebAssembly Micro Runtime executor.
+Defaults to ON.

 ## Targets